-Reserved for cars confirming to GT3 regulations and using SRO Motorsports Group’s globally recognised Balance of Performance (BOP) criteria, GT World Challenge Europe is renowned for producing all-action racing between leading drivers, teams and automotive brands.
+Reserved for cars conforming to GT3 regulations and using SRO Motorsports Group’s globally recognised Balance of Performance (BOP) criteria, Fanatec GT World Challenge Europe Powered by AWS can trace its roots back to the creation of the Blancpain Endurance Series in 2011.

-  In 2016, the series names were adjusted to the Endurance Cup and Sprint Cup.
-The championship continue to grow, with increased grids and ever-greater standards of competition coming to the fore.
-This was highlighted by record numbers at the Total 24 Hours of Spa, with 13 different brands contesting the 2018 event and an incredible 72-car entry list in 2019.
+In 2016 the series names were adjusted to the Endurance Cup and Sprint Cup.
+The championship continued to grow, with increased grids and ever-greater standards of competition coming to the fore.
+This was emphasised by record numbers at the CrowdStrike 24 Hours of Spa, with 13 different brands contesting the 2018 event and an incredible 72-car entry list in 2019.

-  Combining an illustrious history with a modern approach to competition, GT World Challenge Europe begins the new decade at the forefront of international motor racing.
+The alignment of an established on-track product with fresh ideas beyond the circuit speaks to the series' ethos.
+Indeed, by combining an illustrious history with a modern approach to competition, Fanatec GT World Challenge Europe Powered by AWS stands at the forefront of international motor racing.

 2023 Race Reviews